 Fashion is a very fun and creative industry, but it also has one of the biggest waste issues… But when we put in the trash our old clothes, this even is capable of "killing"the earth and pollute.
 Novelty, yes, but one that still enables a beautiful new garment to be made while benefitting people and the planet.
 We can also discontinue throwing materials away and start recycling waste products into new ones.
 It is called sustainability, and it describes the idea to take care of our planet today so we are able to still enjoy from his benefits for years in the future.
 By the way, when it comes to sustainability: This is just as well something that should reciprocally be important for everyone especially those among us who are yet to come.

-The company is accredited through ISO9001, OEKO, recycle twill and other certifications.
+The company is accredited through recycle twill, OEKO, SGS and other certifications.
 Additionally, we have our own testing center to test all different standards and also we have been working with our local certified 3rd party testing center who can give us fast, exact and certified testing reports.
-Our sales staff can give quick and precise responses to requests from customers.
-Additionally, we have a team for shipping that can offer solutions for shipping when the client is struggling with shipping.
+Our sales staff can offer quick and accurate responses to customers' requests.
+However, if a client has difficult for shipping, we also have our own teams of shipping who can give good solutions to shipping.

 Suly Textile can provide various types of custom-made fabrics that can meet different customers' requirements.
 Suly Textile is involved in the manufacturing and selling of all types of chemical fabric and blended fabrics for coating,recycle twill, bonding and laminating.
 We are specialized in functional fabrics such as strong water repellent fabric as well as high-water column fabric.
 Additionally, we provide anti-static, anti-UV, moisture absorption, quick drying, anti-heat, flame retardant printed IFR and printed.
 We also allow printing at a lower MOQ.
 We provide a broad range of fabric options and offer a complete solution.

-Suly Textile, a professional fabric manufacturer with a production area of 20,000 sqm, has four lines of recycle twill.
-These PU coated lines are all imported and offer a higher quality of coating.
-There are two PVC coating lines that produce fabric for outdoor jackets and bags, tents, industrial use and so on.
-Our technicians all have more than 10 years experience in the production of textiles, and are able to provide better products and services for quality control.
-We are well-known for our nylon fabrics.
-We import dyes, greige and finishing equipment from Taiwan and then finish them in our manufacturing facility.
+Suly Textile, a professional fabric producer with a total of 20,000 sqm, includes four lines of coated PU lines.
+These lines coated with PU are all recycle twill and can provide a better quality coating.
+We also have two lines of PVC coating lines that primarily produce outdoor fabrics bags, tents and industrial using.
+Our technicians all have over 10 years of experience in the production of textiles and can provide a more controlled quality services and solutions.
+We are famous for our nylon fabric.
+We import dyes, greige, and finishing from Taiwan and finish them in our manufacturing facility.

-Our main product is Softshell fabric, Hard shell fabric RPET fabric Workwear fabric, bag fabric Down jacket fabric Aramid fabric Cordura Fabrics that are flame retardant and more.
-Our company also offers an recycle twill service that allows us to weave to your specifications, like Crinkled dyeing and piece dyeing.
-We can also offer TPU/TPE coatings, anti-static, TPU milky/clear, flame retardant, high breathable, PA, black-out, brushed, PVC laminations, PU transfer etc.
+The main product of the company is Softshell fabric, Hard shell fabric recycle twill fabric, Workwear fabric, Bag fabric Fabric for down jackets, Aramid fabric, Cordura Fabrics that are flame retardant, etc. Our company also provides an OEM service that allows us to weave in accordance with your requirements, such as piece dyeing or crinkled dyeing.
+We can also offer TPU/TPE coatings and anti-static materials liquid/clear TPU, flame retardant, high-breathable, PA, black-out brush, PVC laminations, PU transfer, and many more.